sorenmacbeth/ale-clj/README.md

     rewards)
 ```

 We can make this a little more interesting by displaying the game screens while it's running.
-Forgive the clumsy approach to animating this.
+I'm sure there are nicer ways to go about animating this, but this works well enough for thiese little examples.

 ``` clojure
 (require '[ale-clj.screen :refer [set-screen-ints]]